dodeleye99/accelerated-cpp/9_Classes/README.md

 ### Directories of Code:
 1)  **records1.cpp** returns to the student grading system established in earlier chapters.
-It now uses a class rather than a data structure to represent the student records, which makes it possible to define (member) functions specific for each student record for initialising their data elements and for calculating their grades, as well as determining whether a student record is valid due to insufficient grades (in particular, homework) being inputted.
+It now uses a class rather than a data structure to represent the student records.
+This makes it possible to define (member) functions specific for each student record for initialising their data elements and for calculating their grades, as well as determining whether a student record is valid due to insufficient grades (in particular, homework) being inputted.

+    As usual, the program asks the user to input student grades and outputs the final grade for each student.

+2)  **records2.cpp** expands upon the program, by giving the user the option to have the output separated into passing grades and failing grades.
+It does so by asking the user to pick out of two options: output the records the usual way, or to output all the passing grades first, followed by the failing grades.

+    The class has been modified to only store data need to keep.
+Instead of storing the students grades inputted by the user, it calculates the final grade upon reading the record and stores it in a member, and uses another member to indicate whether the grades read are valid.

 ### Extensions: